 The State is required to pay zero of the EUC08 paid by the SWA to eligible claimants, i.e., EUC08 funds are not required to be matched.
+Any overpayment recoveries for EUC08 must be returned to EUCA in the UTF.

-2. Level of Effort - Not Applicable

-3. Earmarking - Not Applicable
+- 2. Level of Effort Not Applicable - 3.
+Earmarking Not Applicable

 - 1. TRA/ATAA/RTAA Funds allotted to a State for any fiscal year are available for expenditure by the State during the year of award and the 2 succeeding fiscal years (Section 130 of Pub.
 L. No. 107-210, 116 Stat.
 942; 19 USC 2317). - 2.
 DUA Funding for each disaster is provided separately for administrative costs and benefits.
-States must to report the cost of each disaster separately by administrative cost and benefits.
+States must report the cost of each disaster separately by administrative cost and benefits.
 The funding period for disasters generally covers a 26-week period after the declaration has been declared.
 Immediately after all payment activity has been concluded for a particular disaster, which may be less than 26 weeks after declaration, the DUA program should be closed out by the State. - 3.
 EUC08 EUC08 is payable in a State for weeks of unemployment beginning with the first week after the date an agreement is signed with the State and DOL.
 An EUC08 claim must be established by the week ending December 29, 2013.
 The "phase out" period was eliminated, therefore, the last date for EUC08 payments is January 2, 2013 or the week ending December 29, 2013.
+Appeal decisions may result in EUC08 payments being made for the weeks previously mentioned.
+Any overpayments recovered must be returned to EUCA in the UTF.